gabin-rousseau/roadblock_project/lab_book.md

 ## 03/04
 - I stated the figure contents the exercise parameter space figures, but didn't really explain why these trends were observed.
 - Boxplots too wide: make them more compact.
+Furthermore, I should highlight the 0,0 origin to help reader focus.
 - Overall, the format and logic explanations were well received: I am on the right track to make the write-up succesfull with this concept section.
 - This exercise can be described as a detailed outline with bullet points and full sentences.
 The following approach to make the best use of Edward's and Ramon's feedback will then be to draft a synthetic outline before looking a detailed write-up draft.
 ---